Back to Main Page

 Psychological First Aid

-Professional psychological support for a group or individual within 72 hours of a traumatic incident
+Expert psychosocial support for a group or individual in the days following a traumatic incident

 Description

-The three days following a traumatic event is an important time frame.
-Whether someone has witnessed violence, been the victim of abuse, or been caught up in a natural disaster, professional support in the short-term can have many benefits in the long-term.
+Whether someone has witnessed violence, been the victim of assault, or been caught up in a natural disaster, professional support in the short-term can have many benefits in the long-term.

-Psychological First Aid is an evidence-based approach that can help groups or individuals to reduce the initial distress, develop coping behaviours, and decrease the likelihood of PTSD.
-Our psychosocial practitioners have provided exactly this grounding presence for people around the world following a range of crises.
+Psychological First Aid is an evidence-based approach that can help groups or individuals to reduce the initial distress, develop effective coping behaviours, and decrease the likelihood of enduring post-trauma symptoms.
+Our psychosocial practitioners have provided this grounding presence for people around the world following a range of crises.

 AT A GLANCE